ballegri/ada-template-website/website.md

 # General overview of the data
-In order to have a better feel for the data we are using, let's explore by visualizing what we were given.
+In order to have a better feel for the data we are using, let's explore it by visualizing what we were given.

 ## Where does the data come from ?
 The data from which our analysis will be based consists of 42'306 movie plot summaries extracted from Wikipedia.
 In addition to that, some movie metadata was also extracted from Freebase such as country, language, genre, characters, information about the actors/actresses playing the characters, movie runtime and release date.